WellthCare

 Cost-Sharing Mechanisms: Copays, Coinsurance, and Deductibles

-How you pay for drugs depends on the plan’s design.
-There are two primary models:
+How you pay depends on the plan's design.
+Two primary models exist:

 1. Copay-Only Plans: Common in HMO or PPO plans.
 You pay a fixed dollar amount (e.g., $15 for generic) until you hit the out-of-pocket maximum.